GeoscienceAustralia/BAL/docs/userguide/writing_documentation.rst

 The best way to learn how to write .rst is to look at the source of existing documentation - the markup syntax is very simple.
-There are a number of useful tags that you can use to make your documentation clear and visually interesting, the more commonly used in this document are listed below.
+There are a number of useful tags that you can use to make your documentation clear and visually interesting, those more commonly used in this document are listed below.
 For a more detailed list, please visit the
-`Sphinx Inline Markup page <http://sphinx.pocoo.org/markup/inline.html>`_
+`Sphinx Inline Markup page <http://sphinx.pocoo.org/markup/inline.html>`_.

 A complete list of supported .rst markup is also available `here <http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html#block-quotes>`_.

-Following are a few tips for documentation writers:
+Here are a few tips for documentation writers:

 1. Take a look in the `lookup table <./lookup_table.html>`_ to see which terms and phrases are used and which you should definitely **not** translate.